-All current City University of Seattle faculty, staff, and enrolled students (hereafter referred to as patrons) may borrow online materials and use online resources available through the City University of Seattle's Vi Tasler Library (hereafter referred to as CityU Library).
+Current City University of Seattle faculty, staff, and enrolled students (hereafter referred to as patrons) are eligible to borrow materials from the City University of Seattle Vi Tasler Library & Learning Resource Center (hereafter referred to as CityU Library).
 Patrons in the U.S. and Canada may borrow physical materials from the CityU Library.
 Patrons outside the U.S. and Canada may access the library’s print collection via e-delivery in compliance with U.S. Copyright law.

 City University of Seattle Alumni are welcome to use our library's physical materials and online resources, including article databases, on-site at the CityU Library in Seattle, Washington.

 Members of the public are welcome to use our library’s physical materials and select online resources at the on-site public access computer at the CityU Library in Seattle, Washington.

 Circulation PeriodMaterials in the CityU Library circulate for the following time periods:

 Patrons are responsible for returning library materials to the Seattle campus.
 Items may be returned in person during normal library business hours, or by mail at the patron’s expense, to the address below.
 There is no book drop available at the Seattle campus to return books to when the library is closed:

 City University of Seattle Library & LRC